TCU vs. Georgetown: Odds, spread, over/under - December 2

 - Odds to win the national championship: +50000

-- Georgetown is 80th in the country in terms of national championship odds (+50000).
-However, our computer rankings are much less confident, ranking the team 208th, a difference of 128 spots.
+- Georgetown, based on its national championship odds (+50000), ranks much better (78th in college basketball) than it does in our computer ranking (208th).

-- Georgetown has a 0.2% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Georgetown winning the national championship, based on its +50000 moneyline odds, is 0.2%.

 Check out all the futures bets available at BetMGM!